1coderookie/KobraGoNeoInsights/docs/calibration.md

 Then start a print job and verify that the first layer came out perfect.
 Compare the look of it with the abovementioned poster from Billie Ruben to check if it really is perfect or if you need a bit of adjustment.
 If you need to adjust the height, you don't need to execute an ABL sequence again, just correct the z-offset setting.
 You can also adjust it 'on the fly' while printing a (larger) first layer and look at the outcome - this is often even better as you'll see the effect right away.

+??? info "Don't Rely On The "Paper Method""

+    Using the abovementioned feeler gauge or a sheet of paper (which people usually recommend - using a feeler gauge is more precise though) for dialing in your z-offset is only an *approach* to get in the right area of your z-offset.
+The *optimal* z-offset for printing a perfect first layer depends on various factors like e.g. layer height and type of filament being used.
+So *always* check the first layer while printing it and dial in your z-offset on the fly while printing it.

+??? info "Print A Skirt"

+    I personally recommend adding a skirt to the models you're printing.
+You activate that setting in your slicer, there you can also determine the width of the skirt and the distance to the model.
+When printing a skirt you print a few lines outside the area the model will be printed.
+This serves as a purge line (I personally don't use a purge line because I use a skirt) and you can check if the z-offset is set correctly.
+If not, you can adjust in on the fly.
+    You could also add a brim in addition to a skirt or even instead of a skirt - a brim is connected to the model though (which helps keeping the model stuck on the bed) which isn't always wanted.

 ---